-Thus in this case increased activity does not lead to the onset of drift but is instead responsible for the presence of a pair of new branches of (unstable) time-periodic solutions near the left folds (as well as for asymmetric oscillations), thereby reducing the stability interval of the existing steady states.
-Since the upper Hopf bifurcation in (d) is subcritically passed, this bifurcation does not generate stable oscillations but leads instead to the elimination of a pair of peaks, one on either side of the structure, and a transition to a stable 7 peak state.
+Thus, here, an increase in activity does not lead to the onset of drift but is instead responsible for the presence of a pair of new branches of (unstable) time-periodic solutions near the left folds (as well as for asymmetric oscillations), thereby reducing the stability interval of the existing steady states.
+Since the upper Hopf bifurcation in (d) is subcritical, this bifurcation does not generate stable oscillations but leads instead to the elimination of a pair of peaks, one on either side of the structure, and a transition to a stable 7 peak state.
 In contrast, near the right folds Hopf bifurcations are only present when the RLS are short.
 Hopf bifurcations within the snaking structure have also been found in other systems (see e.g.~\cite{BuDa2012sjads}), but not on branches of asymmetric solutions.
 This may be because in our case the asymmetric states remain steady, while in generic active systems such states necessarily drift and a Hopf bifurcation from such states would lead to two-frequency localized states \cite{ORSS1983pd}.

 Next, we examine how drift-transcritical bifurcations arise in this model.
 As for the active PFC model, we need to find a coexistence between asymmetric steady and drifting states so we can track these states.
-For this purpose we begin with the inversion-symmetric case $\bar \phi=\Delta \bar \phi = 0$, i.e.~the model \eqref{eq:CHCH} is invariant with respect to $\mathcal{R}_1$ and $\mathcal{R}_2$, choose a rather large $\alpha$, so that time-periodic behavior is preferred, and trace this back to drift-pitchfork bifurcations from symmetric or antisymmetric steady states.
+For this purpose we begin with the inversion-symmetric case $\bar \phi=\Delta \bar \phi = 0$ for which \eqref{eq:CHCH} is invariant with respect to $\mathcal{R}$ and $\mathcal{I}$, and choose a rather large $\alpha$, so that time-periodic behavior is preferred, and trace this back to drift-pitchfork bifurcations from symmetric (even parity symmetry) or antisymmetric (odd parity symmetry) steady states.
 We then gently break the inversion symmetry of the system so that the antisymmetric states lose their antisymmetry and become asymmetric, and ask whether these states remain at rest and the corresponding drift-pitchfork bifurcation becomes a transcritical one.